Updated September 2022

 Where can I pay my tax bill after the tax collection period ends?

-Taxes paid between October 16 and November 1 are subject to a 2 percent penalty and should be mailed to: Tax Collector, East Greenbush Central School District, P.O.
-Box 588 Albany, New York 12201-0588.
-Town of Schodack residents mail to Shawn Masters, Receiver of Taxes, 265 Schuurman Road, P.O.
+Taxes paid between October 13 and October 31 are subject to a 2 percent penalty and may be mailed to: Tax Collector, East Greenbush Central School District, P.O.
+Box 588 Albany, New York 12201-0588 or paid online at: egov.basgov.com/eastgreenbushcentralschool.
+Town of Schodack residents should mail payments to Shawn Masters, Receiver of Taxes, 265 Schuurman Road, P.O.
 Box 436, East Schodack, NY 12063.

 In November, any unpaid school taxes and penalties are turned over to the Rensselaer County Bureau of Tax Services and are subject to an additional 7 percent penalty.
 The Rensselaer County Bureau of Finance may be contacted at 518-270-2755.